lhr-solar/Electronics/README.md

 ## Setup
 All PCBs are created in [KiCad](https://kicad-pcb.org/download/).
 Make sure to download the most up to date version, and select the correct OS your computer runs.

-Make sure you have Git if you do not alread.
+Make sure you have Git if you do not already.
 The command line based Git is most preferred.
 For the Windows version, download [Git Bash](https://gitforwindows.org/).

 **Checklist**
 1. [KiCad](https://kicad-pcb.org/download/)